 That’s all there is to it!
 You will still be able to access all of your audiobooks, and you can start back up at any time.
 However, if you’re looking for a subscription service that is a little different and perfectly tailored to your reading habits and desires, consider signing up for TBR: Tailored Book Recommendations.
 TBR is designed to be the ultimate book recommendation and subscription service for every reader, no matter which format you read in!

 Here’s how it works: You start out by answering a few questions about what you like to read, your favorite books and authors, what you’d like to read more of, and if you’re looking for any specific theme for your reading.
 You can even include a link to your Goodreads account.
-Then, our Pigeon-in-Chief assigns one of expert Bibliologists to hand-select three book recommendations for you!
-TBR has two subscription tiers: Digital-Only Level, and Hardcover Level.
-The Digital-Only Level costs $15 per quarter, and you receive your personalized book recommendations letter via email.
-The Hardcover Level costs $75 per quarter (plus shipping) and gets you three new frontlist hardcover books from our partner independent bookstore, Print, plus a letter from your Bibliologist.
+Then, our Pigeon-in-Chief assigns one of our expert Bibliologists to hand-select three book recommendations for you!
+TBR has two subscription tiers: Recommendation-Only Level, and Hardcover Level.
+The Recommendation-Only Level costs $15 per quarter, and you receive your personalized book recommendations letter via email allowing subscribers to then acquire their selections in any format and from any place of their choosing.
+The Hardcover Level costs $79 per quarter (plus shipping) and gets you three new frontlist hardcover books from our partner independent bookstore, Print, plus a letter about the selections from your Bibliologist.

-TBR’s book selections are truly personalized for each reader, and the subscription levels are great for varying budgets.
+TBR’s book selections are truly personalized for each reader, and the subscription levels are great for varying budgets and reading format tastes.
 Plus, TBR gives you the opportunity to provide feedback to your Bibliologist on their recommendations, which in turn allows Bibliologists to provide you with the best recommendations and the best books you can ask for!
 To get started, head to myTBR.co!